codetesla51/raw-http/readme.md

 - Go's networking primitives and goroutine-per-connection model
 - Template rendering and form data handling from scratch
 - The critical importance of proper connection reuse for performance
+- Signal handling and graceful shutdown patterns for reliable server termination

 ## Testing